reimerb13/Baseball-Analytics-Practicum/README.md

 The results from the Corner machine learning models showed that the results were in very good agreement with the linear and radial models.
 The results were in good agreement with the polynomial model.

-Corner 2 Machine Learning Model Results
+Corner 2 SVM Model Results

 |SVM Type|Correct 1B Predictions|Correct 3B Predictions|Kappa Value|Accuracy Rate|Error Rate|
 |:-------|---------------------:|---------------------:|----------:|------------:|----------:|